Dương Văn Minh: Second presidency

-In late April 1975, President Thiệu fled to Taiwan and handed over power to Vice President Trần Văn Hương on 21 April.
+On 21 April 1975, Thiệu handed over power to Vice President Trần Văn Hương and fled to Taiwan.
 Hương prepared for peace talks with North Vietnam.
 However, after his overtures were rejected, he resigned.
 As the main attack on Saigon developed on 27 April 1975, in a joint sitting of the bicameral National Assembly, the presidency was unanimously handed over to Minh, who was sworn in the following day.
 The French government thought that Minh could broker a cease-fire and had advocated his ascension to power.
 There was also an assumption that, as Minh had a reputation for indecision, the various groups thought that they could manipulate him for their own ends relatively easily.
 It was widely known that Minh had long-standing contacts with the communists, and it was assumed that he would be able to establish a cease-fire and re-open negotiations.
 This expectation was totally unrealistic, as the North Vietnamese were in an overwhelmingly dominant position on the battlefield and final victory was within reach, so they saw no need for power-sharing, regardless of any political changes in Saigon.

-On 28 April 1975, North Vietnamese forces fought their way into the outskirts of the capital.
-Later that afternoon, as President Minh finished his acceptance speech, in which he called for an immediate cease-fire and peace talks, a formation of five A-37s, captured from the South Vietnamese air force, bombed Tân Sơn Nhứt.
+On 28 April 1975, PAVN forces fought their way into the outskirts of the capital.
+Later that afternoon, as Minh finished his acceptance speech, in which he called for an immediate cease-fire and peace talks, a formation of five A-37s, captured from the Republic of Vietnam Air Force, bombed Tan Son Nhut Air Base.
 As Biên Hòa fell, General Nguyễn Văn Toàn, the III Corps commander, fled to Saigon, saying that most of the top ARVN leadership had virtually resigned themselves to defeat.
 The inauguration of Minh had served as a signal to South Vietnamese officers who would not compromise with the communists.
 They began to pack up and leave, or commit suicide to avoid capture.